 Certainly, tourists have their own definition of meditation!
 No, no longer offbeat, very touristy now.

-How to Reach Vashisht – Being the closest tourist place near Manali and a bypass to Jogini Waterfall, buses run quite frequently from Manali to Vashisht.
+How to Reach Vashisht – Being the closest tourist place near Manali and a bypass to Jogini Waterfall, buses run quite frequently to Vashisht.

 Where to Stay in Vashisht